PrestaShop/docs/src/content/1.7/modules/sell/techvalidation-checklist.md

 #### File storage in proper directory

 Module may add / modify some files on the shop.
-To avoid issues with file permissions, we recommend storing files in the `var/%env%` dirrectory.
+To avoid issues with file permissions, we recommend storing files in the `var/%env%` directory.

 #### Use of iFrames is limited to highly secured websites